 (Pacific Batteries in Surrey and Maple Ridge can help you with this)

 Example A – You have a deep cycle battery the size of a jug of milk that you want to use and recharge.
-It has a rating of 80 amp hours.
-You are only supposed to use half of it for long term health of the battery.
+It has a rating of 80 amp-hours.
+You are only supposed to use half of it for the long-term health of the battery.
 So you have an effective 40 amp hours available to use.
-(They also use reserve minutes capacity but this also translates to amp hours so we will ignore it for this blog)
+(They also use reserve minutes capacity, but this also translates to amp hours, so we will ignore it for this blog)

-The rule of thumb is to have your charge rate equal to about 10% of the batteries amp hour rating to keep your battery healthy and last the longest.
-In this case your battery has an 80 amp hour rating.
+The rule of thumb is to have your charge rate equal to about 10% of the battery’s amp-hour rating to keep your battery healthy and last the longest.
+In this case, your battery has an 80 amp hour rating.

-So you realize the best amount of charge is 8 amps.
+So you realize the best amount of charge is eight amps.
 To get that from a solar panel, the panel needs to be rated at about 160 watts.
-This is because each 100 watts of solar panel gives you about 5 amps of charge in the bright sun.
-So now you decide to get a 160 watt solar panel.
-This is going to give you about 8 amps of charge per hour in the bright sun.
+This is because every 100 watts of the solar panel gives you about five amps of charge in the bright sun.
+So now you have decided to get a 160-watt solar panel.
+This is going to provide you with about eight amps of charge per hour in the bright sun.
 This equals about 10% of the battery AH rating.
 OK, now we’re talking.

-Your 160 watt panel is putting back in 8 amps per hour, and this means it will take about 5 hours to recharge your battery
+Your 160-watt panel is put back in 8 amps per hour, and this means it will take about 5 hours to recharge your battery.